hbctraining/Training-modules/new_basic_shell/04_shell_scripts.md

 #### Running our script

-To run the shell script you can use the `bash` or `sh` command, followed by the name of your script:
+The `bash` command is typically used to start a new Bash shell session.
+However, if you provide it an argument, it treats that argument as the name of a script file to be run.
+To run the shell script you can use the `bash` command, or a short form of it, the `sh` command, followed by the name of your script:

 ```bash
 $ sh listing.sh